jpaquim/psycle/cpsycle/readme.txt

 in Project Linker settings for the host project.
 Set the Output File Target to the project standard.
 Install on older platforms the DirectX SDK and add the include/lib sdk directories (Tools/Options/Directories).
-Copy the appropiate vc runtime and universalis dlls an existing psycle installation from into cpsycle/Debug or cpsycle/Release cpyscle/Host and adjust the plugin directories.
+Copy the appropiate vc runtime and universalis dlls from an existing psycle installation into cpsycle/Debug or cpsycle/Release (VC2019) or cpyscle/Host(VC6 and VC2008) and adjust the plugin directories.
-Copy bwltbl.dll from the plugin to the host path aswell.
+Copy bwltbl.dll from the existing psycle plugin path aswell.
 List of runtime files needed to be copied: bwltbl.dll, boost_chrono_your_version.dll,